TL;DR

 - Perform actions as the victim user

-How we missed it: The bio field was added in a quick feature update.
+How the team missed it: The bio field was added in a quick feature update.
 The developer assumed the frontend framework would handle sanitization.
 It didn't.
 There was no code review, no security testing.
 Classic "ship fast, fix later" thinking.

 The Fix and Response